-On The Mend was created due to the increased number of parents and families experiencing divorce and separation, which is often accompanied by high levels of stress.
-In this CarePlus group, we will help reduce children’s stress level within a supportive environment, and strive to help remove them from adult conflict.
+The need for the group centers around the increased number of parents and families experiencing divorce and separation, which is often accompanied by high levels of stress.
+In this CarePlus group, we will help reduce children’s stress level within a supportive environment, and strive to help remove them from the adult conflict.

 Program Goals: Over the 8-week session period, the group will assist participants in:

 - Being able to cope more effectively with parental divorce and separation, as well as reduce stress levels.

 - Preventing academic, behavioral, and emotional problems that may accompany family disruption.

 - Coping with feelings of loss, anger, self-blame, and the permanency of divorce.